ibrahimshamsi/odin-recipes/README.md

 # odin-recipes
-A simple website that displays recipes; a showcase of foundational html concepts.
+A simple website that displays recipes; a showcase of foundational html concepts taught in the "The Odin Project" self study course.

 This project is a simple website consisting of a home page and multiple recipe pages.
-It is a showcase of basic html concepts and techniques as well as git convention and usage.
+It is a showcase of basic html concepts and techniques as well as git convention and usage (hopefully).

 Upon completion it will demonstrate basic html knowledge of the following: